HongweiQin/JoyStick/README.md

 * serialPrintStatus // This example may help you to use basic functions of this driver.
 Moreover, it helps you to determine your JoyStick's position.
 * btnINTR //Use INTR to capture btn operations

+## Licence

+This repository (JoyStick) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This repository (JoyStick) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with iptablesTool.
+If not, see http://www.gnu.org/licenses/.